At a Glance

 Many manufacturers have promoted smart technology or the ability to operate your appliances remotely.
 Smart appliances offer great future potential and are rapidly evolving.

 A few have tie-ins to Innit, Side Chef, and Hestan Cue, so you can follow them step-by-step.

 Then again, a few brands like BlueStar and even La Cornue need more functionality.

 In Summary: Smart technology and Wi-Fi are good features for appliances but not essential for a luxury kitchen.
 It depends on how you cook and whether you will use the apps.

 How Much Does a High-End or Luxury Kitchen Cost?

 A high-end kitchen costs $25,000-$50,000 for a professional range, refrigerator, pro hood, and dishwasher.

 However, prices will vary between brands and options.
 You can buy a La Cornue range for $150,000.
-You could add other elements and features to other brands and spend much more than $25,000 easily.
+You could easily add other elements like a coffee system, speed oven, and wine storage and spend more than $25,000.